 |41 x 21 x 0.2 In||5.25 Lbs.||100 W||45 C||$|

 When choosing to buy solar panels for your home you will need to be aware of all the specifications of each manufacturer and model.
 There are cheap flexible solar panels on the market, but they may not be the best out there.
 There are so many different factors that go into making sure that the solar panel you buy will work accordingly to your specific needs.
 Each flexible solar panel manufacturer will be different, thus you’re going to need to narrow down what features you’re expecting to find in the solar panel you want to purchase.
 Put in consideration on how many panels you will need, how big you want them to be, and how heavy they are because chances are you’re going to have to install them on the top of a building or an RV.
-So, to help you choose high efficiency flexible solar panels that will fit your expectations and needs we have compiled information from the most efficient flexible solar panel reviews on the internet.
+So, to help you choose the most efficient flexible solar panels that will fit your expectations and needs we have compiled information from the most efficient flexible solar panel reviews on the internet.
 These customer reviews are picked specifically because they list all the information you will need to understand and choose the perfect flexible solar sheets for you and your needs.
 These are also affordable solar panels when compared to what else is out there on today’s market.

 The HQST Solar Panel is power-packed 100-watt flexible solar panel with incredible features.
 It includes the best anti-reflective, low iron-tempered glass material that is capable of withstanding harsh weather conditions such as wind, rain, sleet, or snow.
 It is also built with one of the most long-lasting frames that prevent corrosion.
 This product will work for decades, therefore, not only cutting costs on electricity but on additional panel tools over the years.
-Product also includes a 5-year material and workmanship warranty.
+The product also includes a 5-year material and workmanship warranty.

 The Two-Piece HQST 100-Watt 12 Volt Polycrystalline Solar Panel comes with a variety of standout features